misterorion/misterorion.com/content/grimoire/go-channels.md

 ---
-title: "Example of channels in Golang"
+title: "Example of channels in Go"
 excerpt: "Using pasta dishes"
 tags: ["Code","Go"]
 ---